Sourdough Discard Hamburger Buns

 I spent some time this month tweaking our hamburger bun recipe to make these delicious Sourdough Buns.
 They are perfect for burgers, deli sandwiches or can even be used as dinner rolls.

-About this Sourdough Buns Recipe:
+About this Sourdough Discard Hamburger Buns Recipe:

-• Flavor: The homemade buns have a slightly tangy flavor that is consistent amount sourdough recipes.
-Because you’re using sourdough discard and this is a quick rise recipe, it won’t be a strong flavor.
+• Flavor: The homemade sourdough buns have a slightly tangy flavor that is consistent amount sourdough recipes.
+Because you’re using sourdough discard and this is a quick rise recipe, it won’t be a strong sourdough flavor.

 • Texture: The sourdough buns are soft, but sturdy.
 Using bread flour gives them extra sturdiness.
 If you want them lighter, use all-purpose flour.